Nonprofit One-Pager: Helpful Tips + Templates

 Making It Donor-Ready

-A donor-ready one-pager should:
+A donor-ready nonprofit one-pager should:

 • Lead with impact.
 Open with one strong stat or story that proves change is happening.